satya2302/IndirectTax/FrontEnd/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## ML Prediction Integration

+- The Usage page has a Predict button that navigates to the `/predict` route.
+- The `/predict` page fetches predictions from the Python ML API at `http://127.0.0.1:5000/predict` and displays them in a table.
+- Ensure the ML API is running locally before using the Predict feature.

 ## Code scaffolding